pitosalas/cleancont/output/2022-12-29-What-Can-We-Learn-from-Barnes---Noble-s-Surprising-Turnaround_.md

 ---
 title: "What Can We Learn from Barnes & Noble’s Surprising Turnaround?"
-subtitle: "[ What Can We Learn from Barnes & Noble's Surprising Turnaround?](<"
+subtitle: "What Can We Learn from Barnes & Noble's Surprising Turnaround?"
 category: "uncategorized"
 tags: []
 date: "2022-12-29"